RiwEZ/machine_vision_class/coin_counting/README.md

-Put the image in here and run the program
+Put the images in here and run the `main.ipynb` program